wanghongsheng01/HelloPatternDesign/StrategyDucks/CompositeDuckRuntime/README.md

 # Setting behavior dynamically
-set the duck’s behavior type through a setter method on the duck subclass instead of instantiating it in the duck’s constructor.
+Set the duck’s behavior type through a setter method on the duck subclass instead of instantiating it in the duck’s constructor.

 ## Core Code
 Duck.h